 - 20.23 Each committee of the council is to keep full and accurate minutes of the proceedings of its meetings.
-At a minimum, a committee must ensure that the following matters are recorded in the committee's minutes: - (a) details of each motion moved at a meeting and of any amendments moved to it,

-- (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 20.24 All voting at meetings of committees of the council (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded.
+At a minimum, a committee must ensure that the following matters are recorded in the committee's minutes: - (a) the names of councillors attending a meeting and whether they attended the meeting in person or by audio-visual link, - (b) details of each motion moved at a meeting and of any amendments moved to it, - (c) the names of the mover and seconder of the motion or amendment, - (d) whether the motion or amendment was passed or lost, and - (e) such other matters specifically required under this code. - 20.24 All voting at meetings of committees of the council (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded. - 20.25 The minutes of meetings of each committee of the council must be confirmed at a subsequent meeting of the committee. - 20.26 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to.

-- 20.25 The minutes of meetings of each committee of the council must be confirmed at a subsequent meeting of the committee. - 20.26 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 20.27 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent meeting. - 20.28 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+- 20.27 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent meeting. - 20.28 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
 Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 20.29 The confirmed minutes of a meeting of a committee of the council must be published on the council's website.
 This clause does not prevent the council from also publishing unconfirmed minutes of meetings of committees of the council on its website prior to their confirmation.